fabiohaifa/ps2partnerlink/README.md

-# Link orfan Tennats with Partner MPN ID
+# Linking Tenants without a Partner MPN ID

 The partner ID is the [Microsoft Cloud Partner Program ID](https://partner.microsoft.com/) for your organization.
 Be sure to use the Associated Partner ID shown on your partner profile.